-\$ avcli vm-copy --source-vm vm_source --name new_vm_name --cpu 2 --memory 1024 --availability ha --copy-volumes boot volume,Initial-Storage-Group,boot_volume_copy,raw volume:o10158 --add-volumes 20GB,storagegroup:o71,volume_new1,qcow2,4096 -keep-volumes volume_idle volume:o19656 --interfaces network0 sharednetwork:o61 --storage-group storagegroup:o71 --no-autostart vm-create name name The name of the VM to create. cpu number The number of virtual CPUs to assign to the VM. memory memory The amount of memory, in megabytes, to assign to the VM. boot-type interface The boot interface for the VM, either bios (the default) or uefi. cdrom cd-name The CD-ROM from which you initially boot the VM.
-You cannot specify this option withkickstart or remote-file-path. kickstart template The kickstart template to use when booting the VM.
+\$ avcli vm-copy --source-vm vm_source --name new_vm_name --cpu 2 --memory 1024 --availability ha --copy-volumes boot_volume,Initial-Storage-Group,boot_volume_copy,raw volume:o10158 --add-volumes 20GB,storagegroup:o71,volume_new1,qcow2,4096 --keep-volumes volume_idle volume:o19656 --interfaces network0 sharednetwork:o61 --storage-group storagegroup:o71 --no-auto-start vm-create name name The name of the VM to create. cpu number The number of virtual CPUs to assign to the VM. memory memory The amount of memory, in megabytes, to assign to the VM. boot-type interface The boot interface for the VM, either bios (the default) or uefi. cdrom cd-name The CD-ROM from which you initially boot the VM.
+You cannot specify this option withkickstart orremote-file-path. kickstart template The kickstart template to use when booting the VM.
 You cannot specify this option withcdrom or remote-file-path. remote-file-path path A remote ISO repository to use when booting the VM.
 You cannot specify this option withcdrom or kickstart. remote-type type The type of remote ISO repository specified in the remote-file-path option.
 Valid options are samba or nfs. remote-username username The user account to specify for access to the remote ISO repository specified in theremote-file- path option.
 Required for samba repositories. remote-password password The user password to specify for access to the remote ISO repository specified in theremote-file- path option.
 Required for samba repositories. availability level The availability level, high availability (ha, the default) or fault tolerant (ft). interfaces networks , MAC address The list of networks to attach to the VM.
 Specify a net- work only once.
 The attached network must not be private.
 Optionally, specify the MAC address after the network name. disabled-interfaces net- works, MAC address A list of networks to attach to the VM, but which should not be enabled.
 Specify a network only once.
 The attached network must not be private.
-Optionally, spe- cify the MAC address after the network name. storage-group group The storage group to use to carve VM volumes from.
+Optionally, specify the MAC address after the network name. storage-group group The storage group to use to carve VM volumes from.
 If you do not specify this value, the storage group with the most free space is automatically selected. volumes volumes List of volumes to attach to this VM.
 A volume is made up of five components, separated by commas: • Size of the volume; required.
-By default, the volume size is specified in mega-
+By default, the volume size is specified in megabytes, but you can use standard qualifiers such as KB, MB, GB, and TB.Storage-group name or ID from which to carve storage.
+Volume name.
+Volume disk image format (raw or qcow2). • Sector size of the volume (512 or 4096).
+The sector size is in bytes (B), 512 B by default.
+If the sector size of the storage group is 512 B, the sector size of the volume must be 512 B. If the sector size of the storage group is in 4096 B (4 kB), both 512 B and 4096 B are supported as the sector size of the volume.
+The boot volume must be presented with 512 B as the sector size. wait -w Wait for the command to complete.

-''' avcli vm-create --name name --cpu number --memory memory [-- boot-type interface] --cdrom cd-name | --kickstart template | -- remote-file-path path [--remote-type type] [--remote-username username] [--remote-password password] [--availability level] [- -interfaces networks] [--disabled-interfaces networks] [-- storage-group group] --volumes volumes [--wait] '''
+''' avcli vm-create --name name --cpu number --memory memory [--boottype interface] --cdrom cd-name | --kickstart template | --remotefile-path path [--remote-type type] [--remote-username username] [--remote-password password] [--availability level] [--interfaces networks] [--disabled-interfaces networks] [--storage-group group] --volumes volumes [--wait] '''